Instruction for Authors

 Figures must have the number and explanatory text in the same document as well as the name and surname of the first author.
 Figures should be sent as a separate file, in TIFF or JPEG format, preferably with minimum resolution of 300 dpi.

-Acknowledgments.
+Funding.
 The entities or institutions that have financed or collaborated in the work should be included.
 Mention the registry number and financing entity or institution for research projects.

 5. References

+Authors are responsible for citing references accurately and should attest that the references cited support the associated statements.
 The reference list is sorted numerically.
 The reference list should be limited to only those citations essential to the presentation.
 Please use [numbers] for the references in the text.
 Each reference should contain the following information: the first 6 authors followed by “et al.” if there are more than 6; title of the article, the standard journal title; year; volume (issue number in parentheses), and corresponding page numbers (do not abbreviate the page number).

 Examples: